What Is Toxic Masculinity? Causes, Effects, And Solutions

 This is because, society says as a man, you must be strong, and dominant, not given to emotions, if he wants to be seen as a real man.

-In recent years, the concept of toxic male behaviour has garnered increased attention in discussions about gender, societal norms, and mental health.
+In recent years, the concept of toxic male behavior has garnered increased attention in discussions about gender, societal norms, and mental health.

-This article aims to discuss deeply, the multifaceted aspects of harmful masculinity, exploring its causes, effects, and potential solutions for sustaining healthier masculinity.
+This article aims to discuss deeply harmful masculinity that has given credence to the saying that all men are the same, exploring its causes, effects, and potential solutions for sustaining healthier masculinity.

 Table of Contents